Advice for First-time Cruisers about how to Disembark and more

-I will give you an overview in this chapter, but the rules change and each cruise line is different so this is general information, but will at least give you an idea what to expect.
+I will give you an overview in this chapter, but the rules change, and each cruise line is different so this is general information, but will at least give you an idea of what to expect.

-You will receive, in your cabin, new color coded luggage tags.
+You will receive, in your cabin, new color-coded luggage tags.
 These will be used to organize and gather your luggage tomorrow in the ship’s terminal when you leave the ship (debark or disembark).
-So, make sure you remove your old luggage tags that you used to arrive on your first day and replace them with the new luggage tags.
+So, make sure you remove the old luggage tags that you used to arrive on your first day and replace them with the new luggage tags.

 These colored tags usually represent the group you will be in the next morning when leaving the ship.
 The group you are in is based on your transportation needs for your final destination home.
 You will also find, in your cabin, where your group will be waiting in the morning to clear the ship, based on your new luggage tags.

 One Last Check